learn-co-curriculum/react-hooks-jsx/README.md

 ###### JSX is _not_ a String

-The JSX in the example about is not wrapped in quotes.
+The JSX in the example is not wrapped in quotes.
 Think of it as another type in JavaScript. **We are not interpolating HTML Strings** like we do with standard JavaScript DOM manipulation.